00

 8. Inventory Impact

-9. Customer Engagement and Feedback
+9. Customer Engagement & Feedback

 10. Cost of Goods Sold (COGS)